How to Install a Bespoke Shower Screen using U Channel and a wall to glass Support Bar

 This is a methodology only, but this process is relative to all glass shower screen panels which need to be installed using U Channel.
 We will present the steps required to install a single bespoke shower screen, using wet glaze (requires silicone to fix the glass) U Channel to secure the glass on both the floor and wall, and additionally using a wall to glass support bar.
 The screen in question has a height of 2000mm and a width of 1200mm.

 Firstly, it’s important to confirm where the glass is going to be secured.
 We suggest using tape to clearly mark out where the glass is going to be installed.
 Use a low tack masking tape, or similar, to mark the relevant position on the floor and wall, a laser can then be used to confirm where the centre of the glass will sit.
 Our U Channel has a small groove in it’s centre, the laser can be aligned to this to double check.
 Otherwise mark out the centre of the glass by eye.
 Equally you may prefer to mark out based on the outer or inner face of the glass shower panel that is being installed.
-We tend to allow a 6mm tolerance wherever U Channel is being placed, this allows for a degree of tolerance when installing.
+We tend to allow a -6mm tolerance wherever U Channel is being placed, (a reduction from the overall width and/or height) this allows for a degree of tolerance when installing.
 These tolerances are reduced from the glass size at the point of order.